PataphysicalSociety/soupault.app/site/reference-manual.md

 The `elem` value must be an element node retrieved from an `document` with a function from the `HTML.select_*` fami>

-The reason you need to give that function both parent document and child element values is that otherwise composite selectors like `div > p` wouldn’t work.
+The reason you need to give that function both parent document and child element values is that composite selectors like `div > p` would not work otherwise.

 ###### <function>HTML.matches_any_of_selectors(document, elem, selectors)</function>